Water for the Win

 - Drink water regularly yourself to model it for your kids

 Water will always be the #1 drink for kids.
 But we also know the reality is kids are going to want something else too every once in a while, and that’s where we can come in.
-PLEZi is not intended to replace water, but to be the next best option with less sugar and more fiber than many kids’ drinks - and water is actually our first ingredient!
+PLEZi is not intended to replace water.
+It is intended to replace sugary drinks that do not support kids’ health.

 Resources: